abdulbadii/smart-directories-navigation/README.md

 go to the nth index of dir. stack, exception is index 1 by g 1 below

 g 1
-go to dir. pointed by the top of stack and remove the current directory, use `g -` otherwise to keep current dir at top of dir. stack
+go to directory pointed by the top of dir. stack and lose the current directory, use `g -` otherwise to keep current dir at top of dir. stack

 g {directory_name}
 go to the "directory_name" dir.
 For numerical name, suffix it with / to prevail over existing same index number of dir. stack